Last Updated on

 When you attempt to follow the axiom “Stay focused on the positive you are set up for failure.
 Not because you are a failure, or undisciplined, but because you have not practiced and developed the skill of controlling your attention.
 This is particularly challenging when in the midst of unpleasant emotions.

 Focusing your attention without distraction for as long as a day is roughly equivalent to running a marathon.
 You need skilled and effective training before you could expect to do either.
-(In the Self Mastery Audio Program there are exercises and practices to gain and control your attention.)
+(In the Self Mastery Course there are exercises and practices to gain and control your attention.)

 Without the development of this skill you are set up for failure.
 If you expected to succeed, in spite of no instruction, training or practice, you are probably in for a dose of self judgment from the voice in their head.
 If this is you, then stop it.
 Quit trying harder to do something that doesn’t work.